Activities Involving Potentially Hazardous Biological Agents

 - Provide oversight for the regulatory committees or offices involved with this policy.

-- Activities Involving Recombinant DNA or Other Potentially Hazardous Biological Agents
+- Activities Involving Recombinant or Synthetic Nucleic Acid Molecules or Other Potentially Hazardous Biological Agents

 - Research Involving Human Subjects